gambitproject/gambit/doc/developer.build.rst

    python -m venv venv
    source venv/bin/activate
-   python -m pip install ".[test,doc]"
+   python -m pip install ".[test,doc]" pip install gtdraw

 .. tip::

-   The "test" and "doc" optional dependencies are useful for developers wishing to run the test suite or build this documentation locally.
+   The "test" and "doc" optional dependencies are useful for developers wishing to run the test suite or build this documentation locally. `gtdraw <https://github.com/gambitproject/gtdraw>`_, used to draw game trees in the tutorials and the games catalog, is installed separately rather than as part of the "doc" extra, since it is not needed by the installed `pygambit` package itself.

 Once installed, simply ``import pygambit`` in your Python shell or